shader-slang/slang/docs/proposals/006-artifact-container-format.md

 It doesn't appear as if there is a way to more finely control the application of component types.
 For example if there was a desire to change the optimization option, it would appear to remain part of the ICompileRequest (it's not part of a component).
 This implies this mechanism as it stands whilst allowing composition, doesn't provide the more nuanced composition.
 Additional component types could perhaps be added which would add such control.

-Perhaps having components is not necessary as part of the representation, as 'component' system is a mechanism for achiving a 'bag of options' and so we can get the same effect by using that mechanism without components.
+Perhaps having components is not necessary as part of the representation, as 'component' system is a mechanism for achieving a 'bag of options' and so we can get the same effect by using that mechanism without components.

 Discussion: Container
 =====================